Variegation

 Variegation is the appearance of differently coloured zones in the foliage, flowers, and sometimes the stems and fruit of plants, granting a speckled, striped, or patchy appearance.
 The colors of the patches themselves vary from a slightly lighter shade of the natural coloration to yellow, to white, or other colors entirely such as red and pink.
 This is caused by varying levels and types of pigment, such as chlorophyll in leaves.
 Variegation can be caused by genetic mutations affecting pigment production, or by viral infections such as those resulting from mosaic viruses.
 Many plants are also naturally variegated, such as Goeppertia insignis.
 Most of these are herbaceous or climbing plants, and are most often species native to tropical rainforests.

 Many species which are normally non-variegated are known to display variegation.
 Their appearance is desirable to enthusiasts, and many such plants are propagated and sold as unique cultivars.
 However, in individuals where the variegation occurs in normally-photosynthetic cells, the lack of functioning chloroplasts can slow growth rate.
 Conversely, naturally-variegated plants derive benefits from their appearance, such as improved photosynthetic efficiency in low-light conditions and herbivore deterrence.

 The term is also sometimes used to refer to colour zonation in minerals and the integument of animals.

 Causes

 Chimeral

 Variegation of fruits and wood in Ficus carica 'Panascè', a bicolor (yellow-green) common fig cultivar.
 This Italian cultivar is a chimera.

 Chimeric plants contain tissues with more than one genotype.
+In the meristem, the active growing region of the plant, cells differentiate into layers.
+If the genomes of neighboring cellular layers express chlorophyll differently, variegation will result.
 A variegated chimera contains some tissues that produce chlorophyll and other tissues which do not.
 Because the variegation is due to the presence of two kinds of plant tissue, propagating the plant must be by a vegetative method of propagation that preserves both types of tissue in relation to each other.
-Typically, stem cuttings, bud and stem grafting, and other propagation methods that results in growth from leaf axil buds will preserve variegation.
-Cuttings with complete variegation may be difficult, if not impossible, to propagate.
-Root cuttings will not usually preserve variegation, since the new stem tissue is derived from a particular tissue type within the root.
+Typically, stem cuttings, bud and stem grafting and other similar propagation methods will be more likely to preserve stable variegation, but reversion is often a possibility, when the plant adapts to express chlorophyll in all tissues again.
+Cuttings with a complete lack of chlorophyll may be difficult, if not impossible, to propagate.
+If a plant is pruned to below the variegated area of its tissue, it is more likely to revert to the full-chlorophyll form.